achmad-irfan/PA1-NHTSA/README.md

 <p>Data can be access in the following link : <a href="https://drive.google.com/file/d/1wiFf1VpFRXXUz9XpHjb--6vFDoNiCVDK/view?usp=sharing">Click here</a></p>
 <h3>Data Preparation</h3>
 <h4>Data Validation</h4>
+<p> All the data must be checked whetever there is a abnormal data.
+The  queery for data checking and validating :

 <h4>Data Cleansing</h4>
 <h3>Dashboard result:</h3>
 <h4>Page Customer Data:</h4>